jenimathew2001/Horse_Win_Prediction/README.md

 ---

-Let me know if you'd like a version with embedded Markdown formatting or if you'd like to tweak the tone for a more academic or casual style.

 ### 🏁 Final Thoughts

 In horse racing, just like in life, context is everything.
 A horse’s raw ability is only half the story , how it stacks up *today* against *this field* on *this track* is what really matters.